ipunkt/docker-php-fpm/README.md

   desired limit. leaving it empty will use 8M as default
 - php file upload size limit: Set the environent variable PHP\_UPLOAD\_MAX\_FILESIZE to your desired limit. leaving it empty will use 2M as default
+- php default timezone: Set the environent variable DEFAULT\_TIMEZONE to your desired zone.
+Leaving it empty will use UTC as default

 # Usage
 ## Docker